10.5 Review Completion

 2) 3-year review by request of a party.
 The last review or order is more than 36 months old and one of the parties requested a review.

 3) Substantial change in circumstances review.
-One of the parties or the Wyoming CSP requests a review; the order is at least 6 months old; and a substantial change in circumstances is alleged.
+One of the parties or the Wyoming Child Support Program (CSP) requests a review; the order is at least 6 months old; and a substantial change in circumstances is alleged.

 Note: In order to proceed with an adjustment, the child support obligation must increase or decrease by 20% and/or there is a substantial change in circumstances as described in 10.4 Review Criteria or it must be more than 3 years old.